 Pet owners need to ensure they are making the responsible choice.
 If you bring a dog, cat, or other animal with you, make sure your pet is properly restrained and not a distraction.
 Everyone, including your animal companion and other motorists on the road, will be a lot safer with these simple precautions.

 The Atlanta distracted driving accident lawyers at Van Sant Law, LLC can represent you after an injury caused by a negligent driver.
-Call today at 404-991-5950 or contact us online to schedule your free consultation.
+Call today at 404-991-5950 or contact us online to schedule your consultation.